semink/semink.github.io/content/researches.md

 # Research topics

 This page offers a concise overview of my research endeavors, presented starting with the most recent work.
 I am open to discussions on these topics and beyond.
-Feel free to reach out to me at: [semin.kwak@usc.edu](mailto:semin.kwak@usc.edu).
+Feel free to reach out to me at: [semin.kwak@sony.com](mailto:semin.kwak@sony.com).

 ## Graph signal processing (GSP)